No items in your shopping bag.

 SELECTING THE RAW MATERIALS

 The starting point for creating our clothing and accessories is the selection and production of the raw materials used to make them.
-Upstream of our value chains is also where the most important part of the social and environmental impact of our sector lies.
+Upstream of our value chains is also where the most important part of the environmental impact of our sector lies.

 • 70% eco-responsible ready-to-wear and accessories in the Women’s collections